vyahhi/parcc-prc-codeathon/test/jmeter/README.txt

         h.
 Enter state account number: ILLI1
     3. Under the Recording Controller, change the URLs for the samplers 390, 444, 624 and 798 to URLs for digital library content on your system

+PRC-474.jmx (Educator DLC viewing and favorites)
+    1. If you haven't already, devel generate DL content from step 1 in PRC-472
+    2. If it doesn't exist, create the following user in your environment:
+        a.
+Email: educator@example.com
+        b.
+Password: qa
+        c.
+Role: Educator
+        e.
+First name: Jo
+        f.
+Last name: Grant
+        g.
+Do NOT check "my state is a PARCC member"
+    3. Under the Recording Controller, change the URLs for the samplers 264, 314, 513, and 649 to URLs for digital library content on your system